 - Will the Acting Superintendent and other potential internal candidates be involved in the search and hiring process?

 Those persons will not be involved in the selection process.
 In order to preserve the candidacy of any current District employee who may apply for the position, the Board will take direct responsibility for the process, assisted by the persons mentioned above and the Board’s General Counsel.
 No information will be provided to any internal candidate that is not also provided to external candidates.

 - Has the Board Advertised the Superintendent Vacancy?

-The Board has advertised the superintendent position in national and state publications and online job listings that are widely read by educators, including minority educators.
-Potential candidates who responded to the advertisements have been provided by the project manager with an informational brochure about the district and an application form.
-The project manager has received applications in response to the advertisements and expects to receive additional applications up until the deadline for submitting applications, which is December 1, 2017.
-Applications will be reviewed by the screening committee and by the members of the Board.
+The Board advertised the superintendent position in national and state publications and online job listings that are widely read by educators, including minority educators.
+Potential candidates who responded to the advertisements were provided by the project manager with an informational brochure about the district and an application form.
+The project manager received nine applications in response to the advertisements prior to the deadline for submitting applications, which was December 1, 2017.
+These applications will be reviewed by the screening committee and by the members of the Board.

 - What is the timeline for the search and hiring process?

 The Board has not created a fixed timeline at this point for each step in the search process.
 However, the Board expects that the process of reviewing applications will take place through December and January; that the finalists for the superintendent position will be interviewed in February; and that the superintendent will be selected by the middle of March, so that he or she can begin work by April 1st.
 These dates are not intended to set a fixed timeline.
 It is possible that the search process can be shorter than this and that the new superintendent can be selected more quickly than this.